grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 #### Quick-share an internal link

-Once you've a customized an internal link, you can share it quickly by following these steps:
+Once you've customized an internal link, you can share it quickly by following these steps:

 1. Click **Dashboards** in the main menu.
 1. Click the dashboard you want to share.
 1. Click the **Share** button, not the drop-down list icon, to copy a shortened link.

 This link has any customizations, like time range locking or theme, that you've previously set.
+These are stored in the browser scope.

 ### Share an external link